-Thanks to the direct drive design you don’t need a separate trainer wheel or trainer tire with the Suito-T. Instead you you simply remove your rear tire and slide the bike over the skewer.
+Thanks to the direct drive design you don’t need a separate trainer wheel or trainer tire with the Suito-T. Instead you remove your rear wheel and slide the bike over the skewer.
 In additional to the ease of use, the Suito-T offers impressive noise and vibration dampening.
 It’s significantly quieter than traditional wheel-on trainers which can vibrate and hum due to the tire contact.
 While the Suito-T isn’t silent, it has a hum that becomes louder at higher speed, there are no harsh vibrations or tire noise.
 We used the Suito-T with Zwift and found the integration was seamless as we were able to start riding in under a minute using the power reading and built-in cadence sensor.
 With up to 15% slope simulation you’ll be able to feel all the iconic climbs, especially if you increase the trainer resistance in Zwift (note, the default is set to 50%).

 The Suito-T responds relatively quickly to gradient changes, especially over rolling terrain and provides an immersive experience.
 While it isn’t a perfect simulation of outdoor riding, the 3.5kg (7.7lb) flywheel on the Suito-T gives it a realistic feel.
 Our only complaint is that some of the gradient changes could be a bit harsh and would go from easy to hard so you’ll need to watch the course and adjust your cadence in advance – similar to riding outdoors.
 As a mid-level smart direct trainer, the Elite Suito-T lacks some high-end trainer features such as downhill freewheeling or cobblestone simulation and instead focuses on basics such as slope simulation and accuracy which should satisfy most cyclists.
 Note, you can user the Suito-T with the Elite Rizer or the Elite Sterzo as we did to make it feel more immersive.

 Overall, we found the Elite Suito-T Smart Direct Drive to be a well designed and fun trainer to ride.
 Its function-over-form industrial design results in a compact footprint that’s easy to store.
 The two stabilizer legs keep the trainer stable even on high-effort sprints and help reduce noise.
 As a direct drive design, the Suito-T is significantly quieter than wheel-on trainers and only emits a hum at higher speeds.
-Although you need to buy your own cassette with the Suito-T, Elite includes all the popular adapters to work with QR / thru-axle spacings and ships fully assembled.
+Although you need to buy your own cassette with the Suito-T, Elite includes all the popular adapters to work with QR / thru-axle spacing and ships fully assembled.
 While it’s not a substitute for outdoor riding, we enjoyed the road-like feel and responsiveness of the Suito-T on Zwift.
 The main issue we found was that the legs can be difficult to fold (i.e. we wish the unlock mechanism was relocated to the end of the leg for more leverage) and that the ~30lb weight of the trainer might be difficult for some to carry.
 That said, if you’re looking for a quiet and compact direct drive trainer that is relatively affordable, then the Elite Suito-T is a great option.